-If the dedicated line is available, the following computers are made available in subordinate order for free internet use with reference to telephone and e-mail:
+If in the event of a Starlink failure resp. used data volume only the dedicated line is available, the following computers are made available in subordinate order for free internet use with reference to telephone and e-mail:

 - Expedition leader

 - Master

 - German Meteorological Service

 - Sysman

 - 1 public PC available for scientific use in the drawing room

 - 1 public PC available for crew in ship's office 2nd superstructure deck

-In principle the activation of the internet access is restricted to these PCs.
+- In principle the activation of the internet access is restricted to these PCs.